downlinko/downlinko.github.io/_posts/development/2018-08-06-download-install-python-2-7-windows.md

 So if you **want to know how to set up Python**, you’ll love the step-by-step approach in this tutorial.

-We’ve got many steps to cover.
+We’ve got a couple of items to cover.

 Let’s get started.